-Video clip requirement for category 85: A clip of up to 10 seconds in length is required when the program is submitted.
+Video clip requirement for category 83: A clip of up to 10 seconds in length is required when the program is submitted.
 The clip may be used for nomination purposes.
 The video should be a clip lifted from the submitted program that contains original audio.
 Do not submit a video with promotional VO, logos or tune-in messaging.

-Category 86 OUTSTANDING SCRIPTED VARIETY SERIES
+Category 84 OUTSTANDING SCRIPTED VARIETY SERIES

-Emmy(s) to producer(s) whose specific screen credit is Executive Producer, Co-Executive Producer, Supervising Producer, Producer, Line Producer or Produced by, and whose functions support those credits, and the principal host
+Emmy(s) to producer(s) whose specific screen credit is Executive Producer, Co-Executive Producer, Supervising Producer, Producer, Line Producer or Produced by, and whose functions support those credits on at least 50% of the eligible episodes, and the principal host

-Entries have a cap guideline of seven entrants, however, enter all Emmy-eligible producers, who will be vetted at the point of nomination to determine final eligibility (see appendix I).
+Entries have a cap guideline of seven entrants, however, enter all Emmy-eligible producers (those whose functions support their credit).
+A review will be done at the point of nomination.